commercialhaskell/stack/stack.yaml.md

 Enables or disables using the GHC available on the PATH.
 Useful to disable if you want to force stack to use its own installed GHC (via `stack setup`), in cases where your system GHC my be incomplete for some reason.
-Default is true.
+Default is `true`.

 ```yaml
 # Turn off system GHC